suvarivaza/laravel-docker-traefik/README.md

-This is docker environment for Laravel and other PHP applications!
+This is docker compose environment for Laravel and other PHP applications!

 - Ready for development and production!
 - Easy to start!